 Pretty much all of Portugal's coast coast has waves, but I have dedicated my time largely to the coast within an hour or so of the vibrant capital Lisbon, and to a lesser extent the Algarve.
-Be warned, even in the hot south Europe summer, the water is cold so you will need a wetsuit virtually all year round, but its a small price to pay.
+Be warned, even in the hot south Europe summer, the water is cold so you will need a wetsuit virtually all year round, but trust me it's a small price to pay.

 Just north of Ericeira is Peniche, home of World Tour stop at Supertubos.
 I am including the small island of Baleal in this discussion too.
 Supertubos really is the pick of the breaks here, and the ferocity with which waves unload on the sand bottom will have you questioning if there isn't a Padang Padang style reef under the surface.
-Undoubtedly the best thing about Peniche though is the options you have if one spot is busy or if the wind is playing tricks...there is ALWAYS swell, and you name a wind direction, it will be offshore somewhere between Supertubos and the stretch of beaches north of Baleal.
+Undoubtedly the best thing about Peniche area though is the options you have if one spot is busy or if the wind is playing tricks...there is ALWAYS swell, and you name a wind direction, it will be offshore somewhere between Supertubos and the stretch of beaches north of Baleal.
 Seek and you shall find...

 If you want surf schools and partying, stay in Baleal/Ferral, and the dudes at The Surf Castle will see you right.
 Or if you would rather the more authentic and traditional fishing village stay over on Peniche peninsular; just be mindful to hold your breath while passing the fish factory when the winds are from the south just before you enter the town walls...ew...

-A quick word on Lisbon's city beaches
+Lisbon's city beaches

 If you're quickly popping into the city, there are two main options to consider:

 If you're in the south and just want guaranteed waves, Carrapateria needs to be your first stop.
-Head out towards Sagres and take the turn off at Villa Do Bispo then follow the signs to the Praia (beach).
+From Lagos, head out towards Sagres and take the turn off at Villa Do Bispo then follow the signs to the Praia (beach).
 A long stretch of beach frequented by tourists and surf schools in summer, if there is swell around you will find it here.
 A little susceptible to North tradewinds on warmer days though.

 Surfed out and looking for Food